ChunyinLei/EPLS/README.md

-# Robust Partial Least Squares Algorithm based on Multivariate Kendall’s Tau (MKPLS)
+# Robust Partial Least Squares Algorithm based on Multivariate Kendall’s Tau (EPLS)
 • A simple and efficient robust PLS method for low-dimensional, high-dimensional, and multiple-response data.

 • Adopted the multivariate Kendall's tau statistic to build the robust covariance matrix.